SarthakRout/CS423/A1/README.md

 # A1

-1. Unzip the traces file in the folde where the source code is located
+1. Unzip the traces file in the folder where the source code is located

     ```
     Struture: